immutable/contracts/audits/multicall/202408-threat-model-multicaller.md

 # Background
-Currently the Primary Sales product uses the pattern of Multicall to transfer ERC20 tokens and mint ERC721/ERC1155 tokens in a single transaction.
 The Multicaller contract is a common pattern in the space and is used by many projects, this has some added security features that will be mentioned below.

 # Architecture